Compare investment property home loan rates

 Frequently Asked Questions

-Investors can use the equity in their home as a deposit on their investment property.
-The current property then becomes a security on the new debt.
+If you already own a property (or a few) you might be able to use the equity in your existing asset as a deposit on another investment property.
+The current property may then become a security on the new debt.

-Capital gains tax exemptions are only available to sold properties that served as a principal place of residence.
+Capital gains tax exemptions are only available to those selling a property that served as their principal place of residence.
 Since investment properties are used to generate income, it will not qualify for any exemptions.

-However, there is a special rule that exempts a rental property if it is sold within six years from being converted from a principal place of residence.
-Take note, however, that this will only hold if you do not own another main residence during the time that the property is rented out.
+However, there is a special rule that exempts a rental property if it is sold within six years of being converted from a principal place of residence to an investment.
+Take note, however, that this exemption will only hold if you don’t own another main residence during the time the property is rented out.

 While you generally can’t avoid capital gains tax when selling your investment property, you can definitely employ strategies to minimise it.